karlduino/CO2monitor/docs/instructions.md

-Tape the template to the bottom of the box, making sure the lid opening is oriented correctly. most important is lining up the top and sides, because the lcd display is a very tight fit.
+Tape the template to the bottom of the box, making sure the lid opening is oriented correctly. most important is lining up the top and sides, because the LCD display is a very tight fit.

 ![box with drilling template, with punch tool for marking drilling locations](https://karlduino.org/CO2monitor/docs/pics/01_with_template.jpg)